 “Residents are most likely to practice in the state where they do their training,” said Erika Ringdahl, MD, director of the MU School of Medicine’s family medicine residency program.
 “Right now, we have fewer residency slots than medical students graduating in Missouri, so we’re exporting medical students to other states and potentially losing them.
 By increasing the number of residency slots, especially in primary care, we hope to retain those physicians who trained in our state and hopefully get them into areas of the most need.”

-Stephens is an example of both the Rural Track Pipeline’s effectiveness and the importance of keeping graduates close to home for residency.
+Stephens is an example of both the Rural Scholars Program's effectiveness and the importance of keeping graduates close to home for residency.
 He was pre-admitted to the School of Medicine as a Bryant Scholar.
 He decided he wanted to practice primary care in a rural setting after spending a summer getting clinical experience with Barton Warren, MD, in Richland, Missouri.
 Stephens completed his family medicine residency at MU and took his first job as a physician at MU Health Care’s family medicine clinic in Fulton.
 Even after his fellowship in Chicago, he felt the pull of Missouri.